christian-mcp/SwineDesk_Python/README.md

-# SwineDesk Python Skeleton
+# SwineDesk Python

-This is a Python skeleton for SwineDesk, ported from the Node.js MVP to a self-contained tool-based architecture.
+This is a Python program for SwineDesk, ported from the Node.js MVP to a self-contained tool-based architecture.

 The MVP remains in this repository (`index.js`, `claude.js`, `broker.js`, etc.).
 The new Python implementation lives under `swinedesk/`.

-## What this skeleton includes
+## What it includes

 - FastAPI webhook app with:
   - `GET /` health check